SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 June, 2023 at 09:31:43
+# Last Refreshed - 25 June, 2023 at 18:33:40
 The Latest Activity was a Ride -

-<b>Out for a spin, the drivers were grumpy</b>
+<b>Windy sunny Sunday afternoon</b>

-which happened on 24 June, 2023 at 12:52:24
+which happened on 25 June, 2023 at 12:41:46

-Which is 0 years, 0 months, 0 days, 20 hours and 39 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 5 hours and 51 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/9326002155
+You can see it here https://www.strava.com/activities/9332742889

 ## Number of Rides
 How many rides have I done each year?